 Professor Alessandrini’s research lies at the intersection of law and political economy, with a particular interest in development studies, critical trade and development literature, feminist political economy and political theory.
 Her earlier work has focused on the political economy of ‘development’ in multilateral trading relations, with an emphasis on the World Trade Organisation.
 Her current research interrogates the claims of International Economic Institutions about the development potential of Global Value Chains.
 In particular it examines the role international economic law plays in the production and unequal distribution of economic rewards along these networks, asking what kind of arrangements might be able to shift current processes of global value making, with a focus on alternative labour, trade and finance-related arrangements.
 Informed by feminist economics and world system theories, her research therefore explores the relations between legal arrangements and inter/national economic inequalities.

 April 2019: Professor Alessandrini awarded £162k for unique analysis of world trade law.

-Professor Alessandrini is happy to supervise research projects on: Trade and Development; International Economic Law; Financial Capitalism; post-Fordism; and Feminist Political Economy.
+Professor Alessandrini is happy to supervise research projects on International Economic Law (and its intersection with studies of value production and measurement); Critical Trade and Development (particularly work on global value chains, development and gender); Financial Capitalism; post-Fordism; and Feminist Political Economy.